prathimacode-hub/HashnodeBlogs-Backup/cknam8udg02hah2s1bzl2cu9q.md

 Hello, **All**.

 I've started documenting my experiences I've encountered be it a technical or non technical through my new series titled "**My Personal Experiences**".
-This article is written as a Task2 for #HashnodeBootcamp.
+This article is written as a Task2 for #HashnodeBootcamp after a wonderful session by @[Ali Spittel](@aspittel).

 In this article, I'll be sharing my learning journey with Python.